High Scardus Trail

 Accommodation

-Guesthouses Mountain Huts (Rifugi)
+Guesthouses Mountain Huts (staffed)

 Accommodation

 Accommodation infrastructure is basic but improving rapidly.
 The trail is designed around a network of family guesthouses, mountain huts, and shepherd homestays in remote villages β€” this is the heart of the High Scardus experience.
-Homestay hospitality (full board typically €15–25pp including dinner, breakfast, and packed lunch) is extraordinary: enormous local meals, raki, and genuine warmth from communities that are new to international tourism.
-Some stages end at basic shepherd huts with no electricity or hot water β€” bring a sleeping bag liner.
+Homestay hospitality (full board typically €15–25pp including dinner, breakfast, and packed lunch) is excellent and likely to include enormous local meals, raki, and a very warm welcome from communities new to international tourism.
+Some stages end at basic shepherd huts with no electricity or hot water so best to bring a sleeping bag liner.
 Luggage transfer by vehicle or horse between overnight stops is available through local operators and tour companies.
-The trail does not lend itself easily to fully independent thru-hiking without local support β€” a guided or semi-guided arrangement, or at minimum advance booking via local operators, is strongly recommended for the more remote sections.
+The trail does not lend itself easily to fully independent thru-hiking without local support.
+A guided or semi-guided arrangement, or at minimum advance booking via local operators, is recommended for the more remote sections.

 🎢 Vibe